victoria-ann/project_sample_portfolio/README.md

 This repository showcases a collection of my work in Python, R, and SQL.
 It includes various examples that demonstrate my skills in data analysis, bioinformatics, and software development.
+Projects are also available in separate repositories on my profile for convenient viewing.

 ***Contact***